What Is Your Name in Cantonese? Beginner's Self-Introduction Guide

 Last updated: March 10, 2026

 Meeting someone new in Hong Kong or Guangzhou?
-Knowing how to ask and say your name in Cantonese makes a huge difference in how people respond to you.
+Knowing how to ask and say your name when learning Cantonese makes a huge difference in how people respond to you.
 The basic phrases are super practical and way easier than you'd think.
-You can learn the essentials in just a few minutes, and honestly, locals really appreciate when you make the effort.
+You can learn the essentials in just a few minutes, and honestly, locals really appreciate it when you make the effort.
 This guide covers everything from simple greetings to full introductions, with romanization so you can actually pronounce the words correctly.

 - How to say "What is your name?" in Cantonese